Axelrod-Python/Axelrod/docs/strategies.rst

 complicated:

-1. Every run of defections played by the opponent increases the number of defections that this strategy retaliates with.
+1. Every run of defections played by the opponent increases the number of defections that this strategy retaliates with by 1.
 2. The opponent is given a 'fresh start' if:

    * it is 10 points behind this strategy